qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 allowPrivilegeEscalation: true
 allowPrivilegedContainer: true

+defaultAddCapabilities:
+- SYS_ADMIN

 runAsUser:
   type: RunAsAny
 ```

+**Note:** The defaultAddCapabilities might be set to NULL initially.
+This is needed for some of the pods that wish to have s3 mounting via goofys.

 then exit with the command sequence Escape key, then hit colin key ":" then "wq" key this will save the modifications.
 We are now ready to install a sample ElasticCluster using our dynamic provisioning.